 Bootleg or Counterfeit Vintage

 These happen when dishonest people set out to create a t-shirt in modern times and pass them off for true vintage.
-They make their best effort to copy an original and sought after design.
-They’ll find quantities of old blank tees or unbranded modern day vintage-esque tees.
-They they’ll typically post them online along side a small quantity of actual vintage t-shirts to dupe consumers into shelling out of them.
+They make their best effort to copy an original and sought-after design.
+They’ll find quantities of old blank tees or unbranded modern-day vintage-esque tees.
+Then they’ll typically post them online alongside a small number of actual vintage t-shirts to dupe consumers into shelling out of them.
 Booooo.

 Vintage T-Shirts 101: eBay Buyer’s Guide